histamineblkr/HostStatus/README.md

 ### Prerequisites

-You will want fping if you a lot of servers.
+You will want fping if you have a lot of servers.
 It will ping much faster.

 Use your OS's package manager:
 ```